Love's Labour's Lost

 Love's Labour's Lost is one of William Shakespeare's early comedies, believed to have been written in the mid-1590s for a performance at the Inns of Court before Queen Elizabeth I. It follows the King of Navarre and his three companions as they attempt to swear off the company of women for three years in order to focus on study and fasting.
 Their subsequent infatuation with the Princess of France and her ladies makes them forsworn (break their oath).
 In an untraditional ending for a comedy, the play closes with the death of the Princess's father, and all weddings are delayed for a year.
 The play draws on themes of masculine love and desire, reckoning and rationalisation, and reality versus fantasy.

 Though first published in quarto in 1598, the play's title page suggests a revision of an earlier version of the play.
 There are no obvious sources for the play's plot.
 The use of apostrophes in the play's title varies in early editions, though it is most commonly given as Love's Labour's Lost.

 Shakespeare's audiences were familiar with the historical personages portrayed and the political situation in Europe relating to the setting and action of the play.
 Scholars suggest the play lost popularity as these historical and political portrayals of Navarre's court became dated and less accessible to theatergoers of later generations.
 The play's sophisticated wordplay, pedantic humour and dated literary allusions may also be causes for its relative obscurity, as compared with Shakespeare's more popular works.
-Love's Labour's Lost was rarely staged in the 19th century, but it has been seen more often in the 20th and 21st centuries, with productions by both the Royal Shakespeare Company and the National Theatre, among others.
+Love's Labour's Lost was rarely staged in the 19th century, but it has been seen more often in the 20th and 21st centuries, with productions by the Royal Shakespeare Company, the National Theatre, and the Stratford Festival of Canada, among others.
 It has also been adapted as a musical, an opera, for radio and television and as a musical film.

-Love's Labour's Lost features the longest scene (5.2), the longest single word 'honorificabilitudinitatibus' (5.1.39–40), and (depending on editorial choices) the longest speech (4.3.284–361) in all of Shakespeare's plays (see "Date and Text" below).